alibaba/feathub/docs/quickstarts/flink_processor_cli_quickstart.md

 The dependencies zip will be available at `tools/cli-dep/deps.zip`.

-You can modify the script to include any additional Python dependencies to the `deps.zip`.
+You can modify `tools/cli-dep/requirements.txt` to include any additional Python dependencies to the `deps.zip`.

+If the Python dependencies is a [Platform Wheel](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#platform-wheels) that are specific to certain platform, like Linux, macOS, or Windows.
+You need to make sure that the environment that run the building script is the same as the environment the Flink cluster runs.

 ## Submit Job with Flink Cli